chynasan/chynasan/README.md

 Hi, I’m Chyna!
 My background is in Windows system administration and VMware administration and engineering.
-I write training courses for Red Hat.
+I wrote training courses for Red Hat, and now work on Ansible.

 Outside of work, I’m interested in philosophy, traveling, language learning, art, cooking, and video games.